antonis-papaioannou/linearRoad/README.md

 [1] Antonis Papaioannou and Kostas Magoutis, Amoeba: Aligning Stream Processing Operators with Externally-Managed State, to appear in the 14th IEEE/ACM International Conference on Utility and Cloud Computing, Leicester, UK, December 2021

-We will make the source code available in the new few days.
+We will make the source code available in the next few days.
 Please check again